dissyulina/shoesandmore/README.md

 #### **2. Products Page**
 [See the image of Products page here](readme-testing-files/readme/products.png)
 - The Products page starts with a breadcrumb navigation that indicates the current page’s location within a navigational hierarchy.
 For example, if the user chose the Women Sneakers, then the breadcrumb will show: Home > Women > Sneakers.
 - Below the breadcrumb there's a 'Final Sale' banner, as normally users are interested in checking out the sale items first.
 If users click the shop now button, it will filter the products to display only the sale items.
+This Sale banner is not displayed on mobiles to save spaces.
 - Side Navigation feature (only on desktop) helps users to quickly navigate through the categories and subcategories, and will filter the products to display only the categories and subcategories of choice.
 On smaller devices, users can click the hamburger icon to navigate.
+- The Side Navigation can't be applied on mobiles and tablets due to the limitation of spaces.
+To replace it, a dropdown button is available on mobiles and tablets in order to provide the same functionality to navigate throughout subcategories.
-- The result of products displayed can also be sorted by price, rating, and name.
+- The result of products displayed can also be sorted by price (lowest to highest and highest to lowest), rating (highest to lowest), popularity/ best sellers (highest to lowest), and name (A to Z).
 - The products are displayed into 4 columns on large screen, 3 columns on medium screen, and 2 columns on small screen.
 - On the top right of each of the product's image, there's a heart icon that turns red when user hovers over it.
 By clicking this icon, a registered user can add the product to their favorites list.
 The heart icon will then turns red to indicate that the product has listed in user's favorites.
 - A back to top button is in fixed positioned on the right side of the screen.